anderson-aristotle/sql-nosql-discussion/README.md

 - [Why You Should Never Use MongoDB](http://www.sarahmei.com/blog/2013/11/11/why-you-should-never-use-mongodb/)

 Take five minutes to review these readings.
 Just skim to refresh your memory.
-Then, take fifteen minutes to share your notes with your classmates and to prepare for discussion.
-Discuss with each other and attempt to answer the following questions.
+Then, take fifteen minutes to share your notes with your team and to prepare for discussion.
+Discuss with each other and attempt to answer the questions in the following section.

 ## Discussion